OmniBRN/OmniBRN/README.md

 ### Accomplishments
-Right now I haven't accomplished much, but I'm looking to making some projects I care about, as well as school projects I believe are worth being posted here.
+Right now I haven't accomplished much, but I'm looking to make some projects I care about, as well as school projects I believe are worth being posted here.